d2l-ai/d2l-en/chapter_linear-networks/synthetic-regression-data.md

 ## Generating the Dataset

-To keep things simple, we [**construct an artificial dataset according to a linear model with additive noise.**]
-Our task will be to recover the model parameters using the finite number of samples in our dataset.
 We keep the data low-dimensional so we can visualize it easily.
 In the following code snippet, we generate
 1000 examples, each consisting of 2 features